Analysis | Trump confirms he wanted to assassinate Assad. In 2018, he denied it was even considered.

 But perhaps the biggest problem is that, in the course of making this strange argument, Trump directly contradicted himself.
 And the contradiction dates back, as it happens, to the last time Woodward published a book about him.

 In 2018, Woodward published “Fear.”
 In the book, he reported that Trump had considered assassinating Assad.

-Trump, on Sept.
-5, 2018, flatly denied it.
+After Syrian President Bashar al-Assad launched a chemical attack on civilians in April 2017, Trump called Mattis and said he wanted to assassinate the dictator.
+“Let’s fucking kill him!
+Let’s go in.
+Let’s kill the fucking lot of them,” Trump said, according to Woodward.

 “I heard somewhere where they said the assassination of President Assad by the United States.
 Never even discussed,” Trump said, adding: “No, that was never even contemplated, nor would it be contemplated.”